lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 * The modulus (accessible through the MOD0 to MOD7 CSRs and the MOD WSR)

 The wiping procedure is a two-step process:
-* Overwrite the state with randomness from URND.
+* Overwrite the state with randomness from URND and request a reseed of URND.
-* Overwrite the state with zeros.
+* Overwrite the state with randomness from reseeded URND.

+Note that after internal secure wipe, the state of registers is undefined.
+In order to prevent mismatches between ISS and RTL, software needs to initialise a register with a full-word write before using its value.

 Loop and call stack pointers are reset.